seanox/virtual-environment/README.md

 # Description
-Since about 2010, there is the project of virtual environment with modular structure for developers and users, so that they can use a completely pre-configured environment with all programs, tools and services, without the host environment interfering with the running operating system and devouring
+Since about 2010, there is the project of a virtual environment with modular structure for developers and users, so that they can use a completely pre-configured environment with all programs, tools and services, without the host environment interfering with the running operating system and devouring